 - The age range for binge drinking averages between 18–34 years old

 - High levels of those over 60 binges drink every week

 - Binge drinking is more frequent in houses with incomes over $75,000

 - Over 90% of those who drink report binge drinking in the last month

 All of these statistics reveal that binge drinking is an issue that needs to be treated properly.
 It is not “fun” or “normal” to binge drink.
 Binge drinking is a dangerous activity that causes severe bodily damage and addiction.
 It is important that we understand the potential damage that binge drinking can have on our health as well as our relationships.
 In social settings, it is important to drink with caution due to the dangerous effects.

+Don’t let alcohol have a greater and greater effect on your life.
 If you are concerned about the dangers of binge drinking, contact us at Crestview Recovery.
 We can teach you ways to overcome this problem.
 When you call 866.262.0531, you will learn more about the various types of care options we provide.
 This includes partial hospitalization, outpatient treatment, aftercare, and trauma therapy.
 Please verify your insurance to get started.